Risk Factors Dashboard

 The risks associated with the transformation of our Research publishing infrastructure could include not realizing our projected business benefits of growing article submissions, reducing the time to publication, facilitating growth in open access with a modern open access payment infrastructure, and reducing the cost per article.

 Any disruptions, delays, or deficiencies in the design or implementation of a new ERP system could result in increased costs, disruptions in operations, or delays in the collection of cash from our customers, as well as having an adverse effect on our ability to timely report our financial results, all of which could materially adversely affect our business, consolidated financial position, and results of operations.
-While we have contingency support available, any major disruptions, while unlikely, may require longer remediation time.
+While we have contingency support available, any major disruptions, while unlikely, may require a longer remediation time.
 This could impact our ability to process and fulfill orders for those businesses.
 We currently use a legacy platform with limited support for order management of the global Learning business.
 Any defects and disruptions in the legacy systems which cannot be addressed in a timely manner could impact our ability to process orders and reconcile financial statements.
 These legacy platforms are being evaluated as part of the recently initiated enterprise modernization program noted above.

 Cyber risk and the failure to maintain the integrity of our operational or security systems or infrastructure, or those of third parties with which we do business, could have a material adverse effect on our business, consolidated financial condition, and results of operations.